FreeTree Giveaway Program | BranchOut Group Buy Program

 The BranchOut program offers a wide variety of trees delivered and planted by our 10,000 Trees Initiative partner nurseries and landscapers – all at discounted prices!
 Each BranchOut event is hosted by a resident interested in adding trees to their property.
 Working with the Urban Trees Initiative Coordinator, this resident brings together neighbors, friends, co-workers, and others for a virtual BranchOut meeting.
 At this meeting, staff from OSI and the partner nursery will discuss the benefits of trees and proper tree care, answer any questions, and support attendees with purchasing trees at discounted rates.
 Each BranchOut event will have a different selection of available species, as well as a set planting date.
 After the meeting, anyone interested in purchasing trees at a discounted rate will be able to work directly with the nursery to choose their species and arrange planting details.
 On the planting date, the nursery will deliver and plant your trees for you!
 If you are interested in hosting a BranchOut event, please email Sean Reynolds at [email protected].
 Or, join an existing event from the list below!

-We will begin holding BranchOut events in August 2021, with fall 2021 planting dates!
-We are currently searching for one to two households to host these pilot BranchOut events - if you are interested in potentially hosting an event, please reach out to Sean Reynolds at [email protected].
+Our pilot BranchOut event will be held this fall - stay tuned for more information!
+We are also searching for households to host future BranchOut events - if you are interested in potentially hosting an event, please reach out to Sean Reynolds at [email protected].

 Workshops.
 We are currently developing a series of tree-related workshops covering everything from tree ID to tree care!
 Check back regularly for updates or subscribe to our A2ZERO newsletter to stay connected.

 Tree Info Cards.
 Every tree planted through the 10,000 Trees Initiative comes with an informational card specific to that tree species!
-Below you can find some of these cards.
-As we add more species to our list of available trees, this page will be updated with the cards for those species.
+Below you can find links to the digital versions of each of these cards.

 Virtual Tree Tour.
 Get to meet some of Ann Arbor's tree species through our virtual tree tour.
 Simply click a tree on the map to bring up a link where you can explore the tree from different angles!
 And check out the video below for a guided version of the tour, led by our Urban Trees Initiative Coordinator.